 Date Implemented | 1984 (Last updated 2022) | |||||||||||||||||||||||||||||||||||

-The following ready-to-drink beverages will be eligible starting November 2023: [1]
+The following plastic ready-to-drink beverages are now eligible starting March 1, 2025: [2]

 |